Huy-DNA/MPiSC/README.md

-# Nonblocking distributed MPSC queues using the hybrid programing model combining MPI-3 and C++11
+# Porting shared memory MPSCs to distributed computing using MPI-3 RMA

 ## Objective

 - Examination of the *shared-memory* literature to find potential *lock-free*, *concurrent*, *multiple-producer single-consumer* queue algorithms.
 - Use the an MPI-3 new RMA capabilities to port potential lock-free *shared-memory* queue algorithms to distributed context.
-- Optimize MPI ports using MPI-3 SHM + C++11 memory model.
+- Potentially optimize MPI RMA ports using MPI-3 SHM + C++11 memory model.

 - Minimum characteristics: